TheRustyPickle/Pulse/README.md

 `
 git clone https://github.com/TheRustyPickle/Rex
 `
-* Update configurations inn `config` folder as required
+* Update configurations in the `config` folder as required

 * Run with Cargo
 `